 5. Take notes

-Keep notes of the feedback you received so you can come back to it in the future.
+Keep notes of the feedback you received so you can reference them as you need.
 Treat the notes like a commitment with yourself to change and improve.

 6. Commit and follow up